Protect Taiwan’s Endangered Leopard Cats Before It’s Too Late

 Discover Leopard Cat

-A secretive and elusive species, the Formosan leopard cat is Taiwan’s only native wild feline.
-But habitat loss and human activities are driving them towards extinction.
+A secretive and elusive species, the Formosan leopard cat is now Taiwan’s only native wild feline.
+However, habitat loss and human activities are driving it toward extinction.

 Introduction to the Leopard Cat

-The Leopard Cat (Prionailurus bengalensis) is a small wild cat native to East and South Asia, and it is the only wild cat species still present in Taiwan.
-Although not endemic to the island, it plays a critical role as the top predator in Taiwan's lowland ecosystems, making it an important keystone and umbrella species.
-The Leopard Cat is classified as Endangered and is listed as a First-class Protected Species in Taiwan.
-Unfortunately, in recent years, its population has been rapidly declining, with its distribution and numbers increasingly under threat.
+The leopard cat (Prionailurus bengalensis) has the broadest geographic distribution of all the small Asian cats.
+It is found throughout East to Southeast Asia.
+However, the leopard cat is currently the only wild feline species in Taiwan.
+Although it is not endemic to the island, the leopard cat plays a crucial role as the top predator in Taiwan’s lowland ecosystems, making it both a keystone and an umbrella species.
+In Taiwan, the leopard cat is classified as an endangered species.
+Unfortunately, its population has been declining rapidly in recent years, with both its distribution and numbers under threat from habitat fragmentation and human activity.

 How to Identify a Leopard Cat

-The Leopard Cat resembles a domestic cat but has a shorter muzzle, rounder ears, and a longer body and limbs.
-It measures 55-65 cm in length, with a 27-30 cm tail, and weighs between 3-6 kg, with males being larger than females.
+The leopard cat resembles a domestic tabby cat but has a shorter muzzle, rounder ears, and a longer body and limbs.
+It measures 55-65 cm in length, with a 27-30 cm tail, and weighs between 3-6 kg, with males typically larger than females.
 Its coat ranges from brown to yellow-brown, covered in coin-sized dark brown spots across its body and tail.
-Notable features include two white stripes on its forehead and around its eyes, round ears with black and white spots on the back, and a short, bushy tail.
+Notable features include two white stripes on the forehead and around the eyes, black round ears with a white spots on the back, and a relatively short bushy tail compared to that of a domestic cat.

-It is estimated that there are around 468-669 Formosan Leopard Cats left in Taiwan.
-They mainly inhabit lowland areas below 800 meters in elevation, including primary broadleaf forests, disturbed secondary forests, acacia forests, grasslands, and even agricultural lands such as plantations and orchards.
-These areas are often in close proximity to human settlements.
-Since 1986, the leopard cat population has rapidly declined.
-Recent surveys show that stable populations remain in Miaoli, Taichung, and Nantou, while Hsinchu, Changhua, and Chiayi only have sporadic records.
+It is currently estimated that only 468-669 leopard cats remain in Taiwan.
+They mainly inhabit lowland areas below 800 meters in elevation, including primary broadleaf forests, secondary forests, acacia forests, grasslands, and even agricultural lands such as plantations and orchards.
+These habitats are often located near suburban settlements.
+Over the past decades, the leopard cat population has declined rapidly.
+Recent surveys indicate that stable populations remain in Miaoli, Taichung, and Nantou, while only sporadic records have been reported in Hsinchu, Changhua, Yulin, Chiayi and Tainan.

 About Us